kowoa/home-cfg/README.md

 ## Notes

-- The `${xdg.configHome}/bash/aliases` directory contains files containing aliases.
+- The `~/.config/shell-aliases` directory contains files containing aliases.
   Whenever you want to add an alias for a specific application, add a file here.
+- The `~/bin/shell/source-aliases` scripts sources all files in `~/.config/shell-aliases`.
-- To configure the fish prompt, run `tide configure`
+- To configure the fish prompt, run `tide configure`.

 ## Nix Notes